- 1 – Don’t simply take it as learning of new languages but of different cultures and history

 Tip 1.Try your best to make a learning plan that is suitable for yourself and make it happen

 Establishing a regular learning routine and cultivating your habit of learning is important for long-term study, especially when it comes to language learning.
 Sparing some time for learning Chinese every day is also a practical way to maintain your language sense of Chinese on daily basis.
 This does not mean that you have to learn Chinese grammar all the time.
-Instead, this practise emphasizes that you should allocate time evenly to practice different aspects of Chinese, such as skills of listening, speaking, reading and writing, even if you can only spare a short time for learning.
+Instead, this practice emphasizes that you should allocate time evenly to practice different aspects of Chinese, such as skills of listening, speaking, reading, and writing, even if you can only spare a short time for learning.
 Persistence is the most essential thing in language accumulation.

 To form your habit of learning the Chinese language faster, you may try out this 30-days challenge called LEARN TO SPEAK MANDARIN IN 30 DAYS